 Marked impairment of vision has been reported.
 Repeated or prolonged exposure may cause skin irritation.
-Aggravation of Pre-existing Conditions:

 Persons with pre-existing skin disorders or eye problems or impaired liver or kidney function may be more susceptible to the effects of the substance.